aldryn/aldryn-reversion/docs/introduction/installation.rst

    This should also install ``django-reversion`` (which is required) into your env.

-To use aldryn-reversions at a full power you might want to use it with django CMS and django-parler.
+To use aldryn-reversions at its full potential you might want to use it with django CMS and django-parler.
 In that case we'll assume you have a django CMS (version 3.x) project up and running.